Farnetta

-Farnetta is a small village in the Terre Arnolfe countryside, 16 miles northwest of the Italian city of Terni, Umbria.
-It is included in the comune of Montecastrilli in the province of Terni (central Italy).
-It has a population of 283.
+Farnetta is a small village in the countryside of the Terre Arnolfe, 16 miles (≈26 km) northwest of the Italian city of Terni, in the region of Umbria, central Italy.
+It is part of the comune of Montecastrilli in the province of Terni.
+It has a population of 278 as of 2024.

 Farnetta derives its name from the old Latin name Quercus Frainetto.
 It is reputed to be one of Umbria's smallest villages.
-It has several farms and houses, and a church, dedicated to St Nicolaus, which has its origins in the 16th century but underwent heavy restoration in 1860.
-The church has been designated by Italian Heritage.
+It has several farms and houses, and a church, dedicated to St Nicolaus, which has its origins in the 16th century but underwent heavy restoration in 1855-1870.
+The church has been designated by Ministry of Culture (Italy) (Soprintendenza).

-On a nearby hill are the remains of a Medieval hill fort known as Palombara, and the 10th- to 11th-century Romanesque Church of San Lorenzo in Nifili.
+On a nearby hill are the remains of a Medieval hill fort known as Palombara, and the 10th-11th century Romanesque Church of San Lorenzo in Nifili.
 San Lorenzo was built on the remains of a Roman building, and incorporates large stone blocks from that building.
 The church is located on an important Roman road (Via Amerina) connecting Amelia to Todi and Perugia.

 History

 It is likely that the area was also inhabited in the Iron Age and throughout the Roman period.

 Close to the Roman roads Amerina and Flaminia, the area has numerous elements of early Roman infrastructure, indicating that it was extensively settled.

-The village's name's is traditionally connected to the toponym Quercus frainetto, a species of oak.
+The name of the village is traditionally connected to the toponym Quercus frainetto, which is a species of oak.

+The territory where Farnetta was constructed centuries later, was near the borders of three Roman cities: Todi, Carsulae and Amelia.
+After the fall of the Roman empire, the territory was devastated by barbaric invasions and people moved to live in the oak forests.
+The village of Farnetta was likely founded in the 9th-10th century during the encastellation times.

-The village was later part of the Terre Arnolfe, and later subjected to Todi and Terni.
-Farnetta was listed in the Farfa Abbey register in 1112.
+The village was later part of the Terre Arnolfe, under the feudal rule of the Arnolfi family, and later subjected to Todi and Terni.
+The church of Farnetta was listed in the Farfa Abbey register in 1112.

+Following the fall of the Arnolfi rule, the territory of Farnetta passed under the jurisdiction of the comune of Todi, but again it was on the border with the territories of other cities.
+In medieval times, the small village was circled with stone walls to protect inhabitants from attacks by the nearby cities of Amelia and Narni.

+Farnetta became part of the Papal States in 1367, and it remained subject to them till 1860, apart for small periods of time (Napoleonic era).
+It was in the religious jurisdiction of the bishop of Todi.

+In 1817, the administrative jurisdiction of Farnetta passed from Todi to Terni.